taylordunn/hfx-bike-ridership/README.md

 | tree_depth | 13                  |
 | learn_rate | 0.00810337130082761 |

-And the performance on the training set resamples and the test set:
+And the performance on the training set resamples and the test set were:

 | data_set | metric |  value |   n | std_err |
 |:---------|:-------|-------:|----:|--------:|